nespresso/ntaf/CONTRIBUTING.md

 ## Building and Testing

 * To run unit tests: `npm run test`
-* To run end-to-end tests: `npm run e2e-test`
+* To run end-to-end tests: `npm run e2e-test`.
+If you are behind a proxy, uncomment (and update if necessary) line `seleniumInstallArgs: { // proxy: 'http://localhost:3128'`, in `lib/conf/wdio.conf.js`.
-  * If you are behind a proxy, uncomment (and update if necessary), lines about proxy settings in `lib/conf/wdio.conf.js`
+* To run end-to-end tests in Docker containers: `npm run e2e-test-docker`.
+If you are behind a proxy, run `npm run e2e-test-docker -- --proxyPort=XXXX` instead.
-  * To get some visual feedback, use Chrome without headless mode by commenting-out `args: ['--headless'],` in `lib/conf/wdio.conf`

 ## Publishing a new version of the npm package